ni/nimi-python/docs/nise/class.rst

-            :param session_handle:

-                The Session handle that you obtain from :py:meth:`nise.Session.__init__`.
-The handle identifies a particular session to the virtual switch device.

-            :type session_handle: NISESession

-            :rtype: NISEInt32
+            :rtype: int
             :return:

-                    The routeSpecSize is an NISEInt32 that is passed by reference into the method.
+                    The routeSpecSize is an ViInt32 that is passed by reference into the method.
 As an input, it is the size of the route spec string buffer being passed.
 If the route spec string is larger than the string buffer being passed, only the portion of the route spec string that can fit in